2018–19 Leeds United F.C. season: Season summary

-Towards the end of January Leeds missed out on signing Daniel James with the deal being pulled on the final day, but did sign Kiko Casillas from Real Madrid.
+Towards the end of January, Leeds missed out on signing Daniel James with the deal being pulled on the final day, but did sign Kiko Casilla from Real Madrid.

-The team's form dipped in January & February, whilst some pointed towards the implications of Spygate, Bielsa refused to make excuses outside of himself.
+The team's form dipped in January and February, whilst some pointed towards the implications of Spygate, Bielsa refused to make excuses outside of himself.

-Damaging defeats in March to Sheffield Utd & Birmingham City had left the promotion race out of their hands, and would need Norwich City & Sheffield Utd to slip up in order for Leeds to be promoted automatically.
-Two wins against Preston and Sheffield Wednesday briefly raised hopes before losses to 10 man Wigan at home and an away loss to Brentford would mean the side enter the playoffs.
+Damaging defeats in March to Sheffield United and Birmingham City had left the promotion race out of their hands, and would need Norwich City and Sheffield United to slip up in order for Leeds to be promoted automatically.
+Two wins against Preston North End and Sheffield Wednesday briefly raised hopes before losses to 10 man Wigan at home and an away loss to Brentford would mean the side enter the playoffs.

-This rendered our last two games almost meaningless, however they didn't go by quietly.
+This rendered their last two games almost meaningless, however they didn't go by quietly.
 The visit of Aston Villa saw tempers flare during the second half.
-The officials waved away calls for a foul as Klich took the lead for the Whites.
+The officials waved away calls for a foul as Mateusz Klich took the lead for the Whites.

-As players & staff broke out into a fracas, Marcelo Bielsa ordered his players to stand aside & Aston Villa were able to equaliser through an unopposed goal.
+As players and staff broke out into a fracas, Marcelo Bielsa ordered his players to stand aside and Aston Villa were able to equaliser through an unopposed goal.
 The Leeds manager and his side later won the 2019 FIFA Fair Play award for their sportsmanship in this action.

 Leeds entered the playoffs and played Derby County over two legs.
 In the first leg at Pride Park, Kemar Roofe handed Leeds a lead in the tie before returning to Elland Road.

-Stuart Dallas gave the side a 2-0 aggregate lead, before a mix up between Kiko Casillas & Liam Cooper just before half time allowed Jack Marriott to reduce the deficit and give Frank Lampard's Derby County hope.
+Stuart Dallas gave the side a 2-0 aggregate lead, before a mix up between Kiko Casilla and Liam Cooper just before half time allowed Jack Marriott to reduce the deficit and give Frank Lampard's Derby County hope.

 Negativity crept in and the home side threw the second leg away, allowing Derby to win 3-4 on aggregate.
 Jack Marriott's late goal sending Frank Lampard's Derby County to the playoff final.